Dear friends of Chelsea Barracks,

 THE SINGER SUITE BY LAWSON ROBB

-The only 6-bedroom lateral apartment in Chelsea Barracks, ‘The Singer Suite’, designed by interior designer firm Lawson Robb, launched early this year.
+The only 6-bedroom lateral apartment in Chelsea Barracks, ‘The Singer Suite’, designed by interior design firm Lawson Robb, launched early this year.

 Named after the famous Porsche engineer Norbert Singer, known for his holistic design approach, Lawson Robb drew inspiration from Singer’s principle that ‘everything is important’ for the design narrative.
 With that in mind, the team curated a meticulous design that is not only elegant and sophisticated in style, but layered with warmth, abundant personality, and approachability to streamline aesthetics.